K-PaaS/application-platform-guide-eng/architecture/application_platform/bosh.md

 - Blobstore : Stores the compilation images of releases and releases.

-- Agent : Installed on all VMs distributed through BOSH and serves to receive and perform specific commands from the Director.
+- Agent : Installed on all VMs deployed through BOSH and serves to receive and perform specific commands from the Director.
 The Agent installs the package designated as directed by the Director on the VM with the Job Specification information received from the Director and sets the necessary configuration information.

 - Message Bus (NATS) : A public-subscribe message system for communication between Director and Agent, used to monitor VMs and perform specific commands.